 - The overgrown Gorse Field has been transformed into an environmental delight which has gained Local Wildlife Site designation.

-- Consolidated archaeological excavations of Victorian coal mining buildings in the Califat Spinney and host one of only seven newcomen boilers in the world.
+- Consolidated archaeological excavations of Victorian coal mining buildings in the Califat Spinney and hosts one of only seven newcomen boilers in the world.

 - Created the Swannington Archive of documents and photographs.